Shresht7/defcmd/README.md

 uv run pytest -v
 ```

-There's also `example/script.py`, a scratch file (not part of the test suite) used for manually trying out new behavior in a real terminal.
-Useful for anything involving interactive prompting, which automated tests can only simulate with fake input, not a real tty.
+The `example/` directory contains small manual scripts for trying behavior in a real terminal. `example/script.py` shows the basic API, while `example/advanced.py` shows `Annotated[..., Spec(...)]` metadata such as help text, custom prompts, secret input, and short flags.
+These examples are not part of the test suite, but they are useful for manually trying interactive behavior in a real tty.

 ```sh
 uv run python example/script.py